The pattern in Trump’s picks for key jobs

 It is ironic that a leader who projects himself as a fierce American nationalist and who comes from the far-right tradition of American politics is so deeply contemptuous of the civilian bureaucracy and military leadership at Pentagon.

 This contempt stems from Trump’s perception that this constituency was not personally loyal to him during his first term.
-He framed this as a challenge of civil-military relations and defiance of presidential authority.
 It also stems from Trump’s belief that the military establishment is responsible for pushing America into unnecessary wars and was nudging him in the same direction, despite his personal resistance and his movement’s fierce opposition to these external entanglements.

-As his top generals such as Mark Milley saw it, the story was different.
-It was of abiding by the Constitution and refusing to abet a coup after the 2020 election results; it was about rejecting Trump’s demands of shooting down peaceful protesters during Black Lives Matter movement; it was about offering their objective assessment of the nature of adversaries and actions that needed to be taken even if the then president didn’t like it.
-And in some cases, especially around the 2020 transition, it was even about communicating with Trump’s political rivals (Nancy Pelosi) and America’s geopolitical rivals (China) to assure them that the military would stick to the Constitution and prevent a crisis.
-All of this infuriated Trump who made it clear that overhauling the way Pentagon worked would be a key priority.

-What has enabled Trump to act the way he did in picking a junior army officer turned Fox News host to be in charge of a department that had 2.8 million personnel and a budget of $900 billion is the discomfort that his supporters have also felt with the defense establishment.
+But what has enabled Trump to act the way he did in picking a junior army officer turned Fox News host to be in charge of a department that had 2.8 million personnel and a budget of $900 billion is the discomfort that his supporters have also felt with the defense establishment.
 There is of course respect for veterans.
 But ever since Dwight Eisenhower warned Americans about the military industrial complex in his farewell address, Americans have known that this complex has an interest in wars.
-Trump represents a post-9/11 generation which has seen America go into Iraq on baseless grounds, enter Afghanistan and stay on for nearly two decades only to see the vanquished return as victor and American troops withdraw in disgrace, and then seen the US spend extraordinary resources in Ukraine.
-Add to it a smaller segment of traditionalists who are uncomfortable with the military undergoing cultural changes in keeping with social change.
+Trump represents a post-9/11 generation which has seen America go into Iraq on baseless grounds, enter Afghanistan and stay on for close to two decades only to see the vanquished return as victor and American troops withdraw in disgrace, and then seen the U.S. spend extraordinary resources in Ukraine.

-Trump has combined his personal angst with the angst of many Americans about the military industrial complex and some Americans about the cultural shifts underway in the services to put a fierce critic of America’s defense establishment, Pete Hegseth, in charge.

 The world of law and intelligence